 Attorney Capitaine Will Fight For Your Freedom!

-If you’ve been accused of a criminal offense in connection with heroin in any way, guilty or innocent, the Capitaine Law Firm will fight to ensure that your rights aren’t violated, that you’re given a fair day in court, and will work to get you the best possible outcome from your experience with the Texas criminal justice system.
+If you were accused of a crime in connection with heroin in any way, guilty or innocent, the Capitaine Law Firm will fight to ensure that your rights aren’t violated, that you’re given a fair day in court, and will work to get you the best possible outcome from your experience with the Texas criminal justice system.

 The consequences for a person convicted of a drug crime involving heroin, in any amount, are stiff.
-The most important priority if you’re in this situation is choosing the right attorney in addition to prescribing the right criminal defense strategy for the individual situation at hand.
-Houston criminal defense attorney Christian Capitaine can help you.
+The most important priority for folks in this situation is choosing the right attorney that will execute the right criminal defense strategy for the individual situation at hand.
+If you’re looking for help, Houston criminal defense attorney Christian Capitaine can help you.